Average Salary: $24,750

-The good news for those who work in floral design studios but do not own them is that they get to start out a bit better than professionals in other horticultural disciplines do.
-They can start out at $25,000 annually, and get to $30,000 before five years.
-Another $5,000 can be added on over the next five years for annual earnings of nearly $40,000 after ten years' time.
-Congratulations—you are now making annually what a hedge fund manager spends on his watch.
+They can start out at $25,000 annually, and get to $30,000 before five years (source).
+Another $5,000 can be added over the next five years for annual earnings of nearly $40,000 after ten years' time (source).
+Congratulations—you're now making annually what a hedge fund manager spends on his watch.

-This is where the "good news” can come to an end.
-Even though rates of pay after ten years are all over the map, and some floral designers in the most trendy floral design studios can double their pay over the years to $80,000 or more annually, it can, and often does, stagnate at about $40,000 in the typical design studios.
+This is where the "good news" comes to an end.
+Even though rates of pay after ten years are all over the map, and some floral designers in the most trendy floral design studios can double their pay over the years to $80,000 or more annually, it can, and often does, stagnate at about $40,000 in the typical design studios (source).

-Of course, revenue is better for the floral design studios that are in communities that either have more money to spend on flowers, or simply spend money that they may or may not have because flowers are trendy.
+Of course, revenue is better for the floral design studios that are in communities that have more money to spend on flowers.
 For example, floral design studios on Long Island or in Beverly Hills bring in more money because the clientele has more to spend.
-Those in the Bronx or Watts are not so lucky.
-Plus they have those unfortunate accents.
+Those in the Bronx or Watts aren't so lucky.